Leslieying/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a CSC-funded PhD candidate at at University of Bristol and focus on marine biogeochemistry modelling studies.
+I am a CSC-funded PhD candidate at University of Bristol and focus on marine biogeochemistry modelling studies.
 During my Master stage, I studied the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay, China.
 In my daily life, I'm a big fan of tennis, guitar and pool.